numenta/nupic-legacy/docs/source/guide/opf.rst

 The OPF is a Python-only convenience library that uses the `Network API <../api/network.html>`_ to construct commonly used models.
-The primary classes it exposes to users are the :class:`.CLAModel` and the :class:`.ModelFactory`.
+The primary classes it exposes to users are the :class:`.OPFModel` and the :class:`.ModelFactory`.

 Online Prediction Framework (OPF) is a framework for working with and deriving